-Opuntia microdasys, commonly know as Bunny Ears Cactus, is a clump-forming Mexican cactus with thornless, flat, elliptical to circular pads.
-It grows up to 3 feet (90 cm) tall and up to 6 feet (1.8 m) wide outdoors.
+Opuntia microdasys, commonly known as Bunny Ears Cactus, is a clump-forming Mexican cactus with thornless flat elliptical to circular pads.
+It grows up to 3 feet (90 cm) tall and 6 feet (1.8 m) wide.
 An interesting bit of Bunny Ears Cactus information is that it does not develop spines.
-Instead, it grows glochids, which are short whitish brown prickles.
-These still can bite, so caution is urged when handling this cactus.
+Instead, it grows glochids, which are short whitish, yellowish, or brown prickles.
+Unfortunately, these still can bite, so caution is urged when handling this cactus.
 If you are lucky, the plant may produce up to 2 inches (5 cm) wide, creamy yellow flowers in summer, followed by spherical purple fruits.

-Growing Bunny Ears Cactus is as simple as mimicking its native regional conditions.
+Growing Bunny Ears Cactus is as simple as mimicking its native conditions.
 So if you have a dry, low humidity home and plenty of sun exposure, Bunny Ears Cactus might be the perfect plant for you.

 Light, Temperature, and Humidity

-A spot near a sunny window is most likely to meet Bunny Ears Cactus' need for bright, direct sun.
+A spot near a sunny window is most likely to meet the need of Bunny Ears Cactus for bright direct sun.
 While an actively growing Bunny Ears Cactus tolerates indoor summer temperatures as high as 100 °F (38 °C), do not expect it to flower unless you also provide winter temperatures between 45 and 55 °F (7 and 13 °C).
 Regardless of the season, it likes humidity in the 10 to 30 percent range.
 Finally, if none of your windows provides adequate light, place the plant 6 to 12 inches (15 to 30 cm) below a cool white fluorescent tube for 14 to 16 hours each day.

 Pot and Potting Soil